2Yr·

 If you use ordinary fiat money, e.g. the euro, a central institution has control over this currency.
 The institution decides how much money is printed and sets a framework for how much interest the money can be invested/lent for.
 These framework conditions for issuing and investing money can change at any time to your advantage or disadvantage.

-The issuing institution thus has an instrument in its hands to react to economic changes / objectives.
+The issuing institution thus has an instrument in its hands to react to economic changes / goals.
 At the same time, it also gives a currency security.
 Countries use this currency as an official means of payment.
 As a citizen, for example, you can be sure that you can pay with euros in any store in Germany.
 You also have the confidence (or not) in the government and the institution that they will maintain the purchasing power of your money as far as possible and will not allow hyperinflation.

 With cryptocurrencies, there is no centralized institution that controls and manipulates them.
 Instead, cryptocurrencies require a network of computers (known as nodes) that communicate with each other, generate coins and send them from A to B. With many cryptocurrencies, anyone can operate such a node and thus support the network.
 How exactly this works and under what circumstances new coins are generated is determined by software.
 The code of this software is usually publicly accessible and therefore calculable.
 Nevertheless, in theory cryptocurrencies are trustworthy and protected against manipulation.
 In practice, this also applies to some cryptocurrencies.
 More on this in part 2.

 In contrast to central institutions, the quantity of coins and whether / at what intervals new coins are created is predictable.
 For example, the total number of Bitcoin is limited to around 21 million.
-However, these 21 million Bitcoin will only be brought into circulation gradually over the next 100 years.
+However, these 21 million Bitcoin will only gradually be brought into circulation over the next 100 years.
 New coins are also constantly being created in the Ethereum network, but there is no maximum number of coins.
 Iota is an example of a cryptocurrency that is limited, but where all coins are already in circulation.
 So there will never be more Iota than there is today.
 To change these rules, the consent of the majority of the network is necessary.
 There is no government or institution that can adjust the parameters on its own authority.
 At least if a cryptocurrency is truly decentralized.

 So with every cryptocurrency, you know from the outset how the availability of the currency will behave over time.
 Bad (or good) surprises due to changes by a central institution are ruled out.
 This also means that such a currency cannot be manipulated in order to react to economic changes / goals.
 There is also no government that you can trust or distrust to maintain the purchasing power of your coins.
 The purchasing power of a cryptocurrency is measured solely by how strongly its users believe in it.
 Or how strong supply and demand are.